Legacy Widget ↑ Back to top

-The Product Filter – Attributes widget provides a live product attribute filter for your shop.
+The Product Filter – Attributes widget that is part of the WooCommerce Product Search extension provides a live product attribute filter for your shop.
 While your customers choose the desired terms, it finds matching products and shows them on the shop page.

 This live filter displays the terms of a product attribute.
 The customer can click a term and the shop page will show products that are related to it.

 A typical example for this would be a Color attribute — the live filter would show the different choices of color.
 In the following examples, two widgets allow to refine the results by choosing a color and a size.